 Traditionally, most websites have stuck to using photography and animation alongside their text content.
 This is rapidly changing, however.
 Many designers are realizing that commissioning illustrations enables them to create a unique identity and gives them even more freedom when it comes to their visual branding.

 Using illustrations in your site’s design is a great way to make it feel more personal and to tell a story with images alone.
-Hiring a talented illustrator can also be a lot cheaper than commissioning a team of photographers whenever your site needs a refreshed.
+Hiring a talented illustrator can also be a lot cheaper than commissioning a team of photographers whenever your site needs a refresh.

 Unlike most of the trends we’ve covered in this piece, there is no easy downloadable solution here.
 The key point is that you will need to find an illustrator whose style matches your site.
 It’s also important that you make sure to pay them for their work.
 Talent costs money, and nobody really wants to work for “the exposure.”